Northeast public art initiative

 In 2021 we asked for your ideas on what kind of public art should be created, where it should be located and what stories the public art should tell.
 Your thoughtful contributions helped us to build the overall project plan and issue artist calls.

 In 2022 we hired local artists to create a bench, a bike rack, a picnic table and a sculpture.
 Northeast community members provided input on what they would like to see incorporated in the artists’ concepts.
-The artists are now working on design and fabrication and these first four projects are expected to be installed in Calgary in 2023.
+The artists are now working on design and fabrication and these first four projects are expected to be installed in Calgary this year.

 Upcoming artist engagement